Can You Use a No Contract Dispute for Debt Collections?

 When you dispute something on your credit report, the credit bureaus are required to investigate your dispute with the information furnisher - in this case, the collection agency.
 The information furnisher then replies with a confirmation of whether your dispute is valid.
 The credit bureau updates your credit report based on the information furnishers response.

-Disputing a collection account on your credit report and citing “no contract” could be successful if the debt collector doesn’t respond to the dispute.
+Disputing a collection account on your credit report and could be successful if the debt collector doesn’t respond to the dispute.
 For example, if the collection agency is no longer collecting on that debt, they may not respond to a request to verify the debt.
 In this case, it qualifies as “unverifiable” and the credit bureaus would delete the collection from your credit report.
-The fact that the debt collector failed to respond to the investigation that makes the dispute successful, not the “no contract” claim.

 If a collector is actively collecting on your debt, they may verify the dispute with the credit bureau and the collection would stay on your credit report.
 In some instances, disputing a valid and active debt collection with the credit bureaus may spark the debt collector to take action on your debt.
 For example, they may begin calling or sending letters or even file a lawsuit against you if the debt is within the statute of limitations.